-In the old EU Han and Leia married and had three kids, twins, Jacen and Jaina, and a younger son Anakin.
+In the old EU, Han and Princess Leia married and had three kids.
+There were twins, Jacen and Jaina, and a younger son Anakin.
 All three later became Jedi and had many adventures until Anakin’s heroic death.
 Overtime, Jacen was slowly corrupted by the Dark Side, eventually becoming a Sith Lord.
 Jacen’s story is pretty similar in a lot of beats to the story of Ben Solo, also Han and Leia’s son, who eventually turns to the Dark Side.

 In the timeline of the sequel trilogy, Luke Skywalker attempted to bring the Jedi back into being.
 He gathered students and started a new academy to train them.
 However, this all went wrong when his student Ben Solo, unknowing corrupted by the voice of Snoke/Palpatine, turned on him, some students were killed, the Academy was destroyed, and Luke was not totally blameless.
 This mirrors several plotlines from the old EU.
 One of the major storylines all through the EU was Luke trying to resurrect the Jedi.
 After bumbling around a bunch, he ended up founding an academy on Yavin 4 in the old ruins once used by the Rebellion.
 While he was able to train Jedi, things were rocky.

 The Academy was attacked several times and had an internal division.
 Of particular note was Kyp Durron, a powerful force user rescued from the spice mines of Kessel by Han Solo.
-During his training, Durron was corrupted by an ancient Sith ghost, tried to kill Luke, and ended up stealing a superweapon and blowing up a few planets, standard Sith stuff.
-There are a lot of shades of Kylo Ren in this story, though the EU had a happy end, Durron was redeemed, and Luke’s Academy became a success.
+During his training, Durron was corrupted by an ancient Sith ghost.
+He then tried to kill Luke, and ended up stealing a superweapon and blowing up a few planets.
+Standard Sith stuff.
+There are a lot of shades of Kylo Ren in this story.
+Interestingly the EU had a happy end, Durron was redeemed, and Luke’s Academy became a success.

-When it was revealed in Rise of Skywalker, the Rey was Palpatine’s granddaughter a lot of people were pretty surprised that the old Sith Lord had a family at all, including a son who he had killed.
+When Rise of Skywalker revealed that Rey was Palpatine’s granddaughter, a lot of people were pretty surprised.
+Turns out that the old Sith Lord had a family.
+Including a son who he had killed.
 This, however, was another idea that the EU had explored.

-In the young adult series Jedi Prince, we are introduced to Triclops, the mutant three-eyed (one is in the back of his head) son of Palpatine (and possibly his adviser Sly Moore).
-Like canon Palpatine, Triclops and Palpatine didn’t get along, when Triclops was revealed as a pacifist, Palpatine had him sent to the spice mines of Kessel as a slave and his existence hidden from all.
-Triclops only showed up in the I-novels, which are generally regarded as some of the worst Star Wars books ever written, so it is interesting to see how similar Triclops’ story is to what we get in the Sequels.
+In the young adult series Jedi Prince, we are introduced to Triclops, the mutant three-eyed (one is in the back of his head).
+He is the son of Palpatine (and possibly his adviser Sly Moore).
+Like canon Palpatine, Triclops and Palpatine didn’t get along.
+When Triclops was revealed as a pacifist, Palpatine had him sent to the spice mines of Kessel as a slave.
+His existence is hidden from all.
+Triclops only showed up in the I-novels.
+These are generally regarded as some of the worst Star Wars books ever written.
+It is interesting to see how similar Triclops’ story is to what we get in the Sequels.